In this Guide

 The station is packed in a cardboard box with foam for extra protection during transport.

 The Phrozen Cure V2 has a white metal body with a red tinted window on the front.
-The window protects from ultraviolet radiation and allows you to watch the process of curing the models in the device.
+The window prevents ultraviolet radiation from getting into contact with you.
+You can also watch the models being cured through the window.

-The design is very nice, laconic, like all Phrozen products.
+Like all Phrozen products, the curing station is well-designed.
 Compared to the famous Anycubic Wash & Cure model, the Phrozen Cure V2 looks more solid.
-The Cure V2 will look great everywhere from the hobbyist to the dentist’s office.
+The station will look great everywhere, whether you will be using it in your workshop or at a dentist’s office.

-The UV camera is slightly smaller than the Sonic Mini 3D printer .
+The UV camera is slightly smaller than that of the Sonic Mini 3D printer.

 Specifications